-Finding a skincare routine that works for me has been a bit of a process.
+Finding a skincare routine for clear skin that works for me has been a bit of a process.
 I’ve experienced pretty much everything over the years (often as a result of doing all the wrong things): oily skin, blackheads, acne, dry skin, sensitive skin.

-- I cleanse and moisturise every morning and every night without fail.
+- Cleanse and moisturise every morning and every night without fail.

-- I stick to a mixture of simple, natural products and some more active, specialist products formulated to provide specific nutrients (I’ve included some pics of my current favourites).
+- Stick to a mixture of simple, natural products and some more active, specialist products formulated to provide specific nutrients.
+I’ve included some pics of my current favourites below.

-- I get skin treatments when I can (I’ve recently been getting extractions and lactic acid peels done at Clinica-Lase, which have no down-time and make my skin really soft and dewy).
+- Get skin treatments when you can.
+I’ve recently been getting extractions and lactic acid peels done at Clinica-Lase, which have no down-time and make my skin really soft and dewy.

-- I wear SPF on my face every day (I get my required sun exposure on my body).
+- Wear SPF on your face every day.
+I get my required sun exposure on my body.

-- I try not to pick at my face or touch it too much (to keep it clean).
+- Try not to pick at my face or touch it too much (to keep it clean).

-- I change my pillow case a minimum of once a week (again to keep things clean).
+- Change your pillow case a minimum of once a week (again to keep things clean).

-- I drink plenty of water throughout the day, try to get at least 7 to 8 hours sleep each night and eat well most of the time!
-(Yep, the boring stuff, but it really makes a difference).
+- Drink plenty of water throughout the day, try to get at least 7 to 8 hours sleep each night and eat well most of the time!
+Yep, the boring stuff, but it really makes a difference.

 Everyone’s skin is different and there is so much generic information out there in magazines and on the internet.
 A lot of it is either incorrect or not relevant to your unique skin situation.
 If you’re struggling with your skin, I found it really useful to speak to a skin specialist to get some advice.
 Then it’s just a matter of trying a few things to see what works for you!